 -

-Cadmium: Cadmium-rich smithsonite is prized for its distinctive yellow to yellow-green colouration, often used in statement jewelry pieces.
+Cadmium: Cadmium-rich smithsonite is prized for its distinctive yellow-to-yellow-green colouration and is often used in statement jewelry pieces.

-The gemstone's unique visual characteristics secure its place in the market for decorative items, maintaining its desirability amongst collectors and jewelry designers.
+The gemstone's unique visual characteristics secure its place in the decorative-item market, maintaining its desirability among collectors and jewelry designers.

 Metaphysical Attributes